flybywiresim/fbw-userguide/docs/aircraft/a380x/a380x-api/a380x-flight-deck-api.md

 - **Type**: The type of the API variable or event (see [below](#api-var-and-event-types)).
 - **Remark**: Additional information about the API variable or event.

-To shorten the length of the table we use the following placeholders for the API disignations:
+To shorten the length of the table, we use the following placeholders for the API designations:

 - `{SIDE}`: Replace with `L` for left, `R` for right (and sometimes `C` for Center).
 - `{NUM}`: Replace with `1` for the first, `2` for the second, `3` for the third, `4` for the fourth.